oroinc/documentation/user_guide/channel_guide.rst

 There are sometimes situations when default Entity fields are not enough or excessive.
 If this is so, Entities may be edited (list of fields, their type and specific properties may be redefined).
 This can be done only by duly authorized Users.
-When you open a specific channel page, there will be two icons in the action tab.
+When you open a specific channel page, there will be two icons in the ACTIONS section.
 Click
 |IcView| to see the Entity details.
 Click |IcEdit| icon to change the Entity.

 We can use the functionality, if, for example, there appeared a need to add a new field to the Item Ordered entity.